Skip to main content

 - Zod validation schemas

-- Business logic (pure functions)
+- Business logic (pure functions, utilities)

 - API client configuration

-- Constants and configuration
+- Constants and configuration values

 ⚠️ PARTIALLY shareable (needs platform branches):

-- Animation (Reanimated vs Framer Motion)
+- Animation (Reanimated on mobile, Framer Motion on web)

-- Styling (NativeWind for React Native Tailwind)
+- Styling (NativeWind for mobile Tailwind)

-❌ CANNOT share:
+❌ CANNOT share (platform-specific):

-- Native modules (camera, GPS, etc.)
+- Native modules (camera, GPS, push notifications, biometrics)

-- HTML-specific elements (div, span, etc.)
+- HTML elements (div, span, section)

 - Next.js Server Components (client-only on mobile)

-- Platform-specific navigation UI
+- Platform-specific navigation UIs (bottom tab bars, drawers)

 Decision Guide